4ND4/4nd4.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Postgraduate Teaching Assistant"
 collection: teaching
-type: "Undergraduate course"
+type: "Postgraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2021-phd-teaching
-venue: "University 1, Department"
+venue: "University College Dublin, School of Computer Science"
-date: 2014-01-01
+date: 2017-02-01
-location: "City, Country"
+location: "Dublin, Ireland"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+I was a teaching assistant for the Virtual Learning Environment for the Forensic Computing and Cybercrime Investigation (FCCI) Masters course.
+This is a distance learning education programme for law enforcement.

-Heading 1
+COMP40120 Programming for Investigators
 ======

-Heading 2
+COMP40110 Network Investigations
 ======

 Heading 3